gnosia93/tera-to-redshift/README.md

 ### Customer Context ###

 - Built EDW on top of Teradata appliance at onpremise.
-- Data is ingested using ETL from department store(9) and online mall.
+- Data is ingested using ETL from department stores and online mall.
 - Analyze their customer and marketing data and wanted to reduce TCO.
 - Considering Predictive analytics in addtion to Descriptive analytics(BI).